bangle-io/bangle-editor/bangle-core/api.md

   Toggles underline mark.

 - **queryIsSelectionInUnderline**(): {link.QueryCommand.boolean}\
-  Check if the selection is inside an underline mark or not.
+  Query if the selection is inside an underline mark or not.

 ## **Usage**